MSkauen/PRO201/README.md

 * Restart parcel (npm start)
 * Delete .cache directory
 * Run `npm install` - perhaps also delete `node_modules` directory
+* Check that dbconfig.js is present in src/db/

 ## Known Issues
 * react-dom.development.js:67 Warning: Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.